webmin/webmin.com/content/docs/_index.md

 #### Suggest Changes
-If you find a mistake or omission, don't hesitate to submit a PR to the [Webmin.com Github repository](https://github.com/webmin/webmin.com).
+If you find a mistake or omission, don't hesitate to submit a PR to the [webmin/webmin.com](https://github.com/webmin/webmin.com) GitHub repository.